 Short-term Care: ER Visits

-This datapoint is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to gauge the well-being of patients during rehabilitation.
+This is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
+Staying out of the emergency room is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement